220.127.116.11 The Appointment of Judges

 The fairness of trials depends upon the ability and the impartiality of the judges – which partly depends upon how they are appointed:

-- The British system relies upon existing judges to select new ones.
-There is an obvious risk that the judiciary becomes a self-perpetuating elite, not representative of the population as a whole, but the Judicial Diversity Statistics 2018 show that this issue is being addressed.
+● The British system relies upon existing judges to select new ones.
+There is an obvious risk that the judiciary becomes a self-perpetuating elite, not representative of the population as a whole, but the issue of Judicial Diversity is being actively addressed.

 It is important that the judiciary is acceptable to, and is respected by, the people – and ideally it should be free from political interference, as discussed later (5.2.8).